supritharavi/MelanomaDetection/README.md

 - Augmentor

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@supritharavi] - feel free to contact me!